mathedu4all/bhcexam/README.md

 [中文文档](./README-zh.md)

 The `BHCexam.cls` is a LaTeX document class designed for typesetting exams.
-It is currently used by the [Orange Math Question Bank](https://database.mathcrowd.cn) to generate exam PDF files.
+It is currently used by the [Mathcrowd Problem Database](https://database.mathcrowd.cn) to generate exam PDF files.
 The class supports the following features:

 - Support for configuring whether to display answers.
 - Ability to set whether the document is formatted in multiple columns.